Quick Search:

 Of course, this means you have to remember to log in multiple times and use multiple services, but you don’t have to pay for additional storage space.
 If you want to use Google Drive and MEGA at the same time and don’t want to switch accounts frequently, you can use a multiple cloud storage manager --- MultCloud.

-With the help of MultCloud, you can merge multiple cloud accounts in only one platform, and can also easily transfer data between multiple clouds, such as transfer Google Drive to MEGA.
+With the help of MultCloud, you can merge multiple cloud accounts, easily merge all the free storage of each account into a larger space, and can also easily transfer data between multiple clouds, such as transferring Google Drive to MEGA.
 Let's see how to use MultCloud to achieve this goal:

 Step 1.
 Go to the home page of MultCloud, create an account and log in.